0010skn/WebFS-Toolkit-Local-Folder-Scan-Monitor-Versioning-AI-Prep/README.md

 - 📜 **.gitignore Aware:** Respects your project's ignore rules for cleaner scans and backups.
 - ⏱️ **Simple Version Management:** Easily create backups of your project's current state and restore to previous versions.
 All stored locally in a `.fe` folder.
 - 🤖 **AI-Ready Reports:** Generate Markdown reports of your project structure, file contents, and changes – perfect for feeding to AI assistants or for documentation.
+- 🧠 **Semantic Vectorization Engine:** Transform your project into an optimized knowledge graph through advanced semantic analysis and vector embedding technology.
+  - **Natural Language Queries:** Interact with your codebase using natural language to locate relevant files and code sections.
+  - **Intelligent Resource Identification:** Proprietary algorithms identify the most semantically relevant resources based on your query intent.
+  - **Content-Aware Matching:** Optional deep content analysis for enhanced precision in complex codebases.
+  - **Token Optimization:** Sophisticated filtering reduces token consumption by orders of magnitude when working with large language models.
+  - **Markdown-Ready Output:** Generates structured, context-rich output optimized for AI assistants and documentation.
 - 🗂️ **View Project Structure, Changes, and File Content** directly in the app.

 ---